OpenJobDescription/openjd-specifications/wiki/How-Jobs-Are-Run.md

-# Open Job Description: How Jobs Are Run
+# How Jobs Are Run

 Before reading this we recommend diving into [How Jobs Are Constructed](How-Jobs-Are-Constructed).